sensu/sensu-docs/content/sensu-go/5.19/reference/backend.md

 ### Log rotation

 Event logging supports log rotation via the _SIGHUP_ signal.
-First, rename (move) the current log file.
+To rotate event logs, first rename (move) the current log file.
 Then, send the _SIGHUP_ signal to the sensu-backend process so it creates a new log file and starts logging to it.

-Here are some log rotate sample configurations.

-#### postrotate

 In this example, the `postrotate` script will reload the backend after log rotate is complete.
-Without the postrotate script, the backend will not reload.
-This will cause sensu-backend (and sensu-agent, if translated for the Sensu agent) to no longer write to the log file, even if logrotate recreates the log file.

 {{< highlight shell >}}
 /var/log/sensu/events.log {